 Why are enterprise issues an important aspect of the Agile Data (AD) method?
 Because data is an enterprise asset.
 It isn’t your only enterprise asset, but it is an important one.
 My belief is that to be effective as a developer you must consider enterprise issues, which is why Agile Data’s way of thinking (WoT) – be enterprise aware – exists.
 However, to remain agile your organization must find a way to streamline their enterprise activities to support agile software development teams in this endeavor.
 Hence Agile Data’s WoT – Enterprise groups exist to nurture enterprise assets and to support other groups, such as development teams, within your organization.
 These enterprise groups should act in an agile manner that reflects the expectations of their customers and the ways in which their customers work.

 - What is enterprise architecture?

 - Why enterprise architecture?

 - Challenges with current approaches

-- Introducing an agile approach to enterprise architecture
+- Adopting ing an agile enterprise architecture approach

-- What should your enterprise architecture efforts produce?
+- What should your agile enterprise architecture efforts produce?